Saturday, April 20, 2024

 6) WRONG!
 Calisthenics are part of the operation of current racing binary unicycles, but single track vehicles designed to use both wheels full time are steered with the handlebars.

-7) Functional suspension works better than standing on the pegs - or at least it does on paved racetracks.
+7) Adequate suspension works far better than standing on the pegs - or at least it does on paved racetracks.
 That reclined seat and rider position makes tailbone impacts nearly impossible anyway.

 8) They are cleverly banned by the ACU without overtly stating so - read "Road Racing Standing Regulations 2022", section 15.6.7 .